 Erectile dysfunction can be a sensitive subject for many men.
 Notions of masculinity and virility are often tied to sexual performance, and anything that threatens that can naturally lead to feelings of embarrassment, shame, and even anger.
-Yet, it’s vital to talk about any erectile dysfunction or erectile issues if you are going to deal with them and treat them.
-They also can be a symptom of underlying health problems, and serve as an early warning for serious diseases and conditions, that should definitely be the foundation of a discussion with your doctor or healthcare professional.
+Yet, it’s vital to talk about erectile dysfunction or any erectile issues if you are going to deal with them and treat them.
+They can also be a symptom of underlying health problems and serve as an early warning for serious diseases and conditions.
+That should definitely be the foundation of a discussion with your doctor or healthcare professional.

 The main theme here is that erectile dysfunction is a medical problem, either physiological, psychological, or both, and can usually be treated effectively.
-There’s no reason to suffer in silence, even as you get older and ED becomes more commonplace.
+There’s no reason to suffer in silence, even as you get older, and ED becomes more commonplace.
 Treat it seriously as a medical problem, and engage with your doctor, as well as your partner or spouse, and address the issue directly.
 We’ll explain the ‘hows’ and ‘whys’ of erectile dysfunction, including why it is more common with age, and look at some of the treatment in our guide below.
-That will give you a starting point for further researching the issue on your own, and framing meaningful conversations between you, your partner, and your doctor.
+That will give you a starting point for further researching the issue on your own and framing meaningful conversations between you, your partner, and your doctor.

 The Causes of Erectile Dysfunction

 There are many diverse causes of erectile dysfunction, which can loosely be broken up into physiological and/or psychological causes.
 A single factor can result in erectile dysfunction, as can multiple factors working together.
 Every individual is unique, and their response to diseases, illnesses, health problems, aging, and related phenomena are also unique.
 What may trigger ED in one person may not in another.
 So, it’s important to seek professional medical advice to get at the root cause of erectile dysfunction for you and your situation.